farfetch-chat-rd/farfetch-chat-rd.github.io/content/english/overview/_index.md

 ![Early Preview](/images/ifetch-preview.png)

+Figure: An early version of the iFetch visualizer.

 For an e-commerce marketplace, task-oriented multimodal conversational agents (MCA) have the potential to make a groundbreaking shift in the way users do their online shopping.